gdiet/backup/README.md

 The `blacklist` utility is for blacklisting files that should be removed from the dedup file system if they are currently stored and should not be stored even when added later to the file system.
 Reading a blacklisted file yields [file length] zeros.
 In addition to the usual `repo=<target directory>` parameter, the utility accepts the following parameters:
 * `dbBackup=false` (optional, default true): Create a database backup before starting the blacklisting process.
-* `blacklistDir=<directory name>` (optional, default `blacklist`): If the subfolder of `repo` with this name contains files, those are added to the blacklist in the repository, in a folder named with the current timestamp.
+* `blacklistDir=<directory name>` (optional, default `blacklist`): If the subdirectory of `repo` with this name contains files, those are added to the blacklist in the repository, in a directory named with the current timestamp.
 * `deleteFiles=false` (optional, default true): If true, the files in `blacklistDir` are deleted once they have been added to the blacklist in the repository.
-* `dfsBlacklist=<directory name>` (optional, default `blacklist`): Name of the base blacklist folder in the dedup file system, resolved against root.
+* `dfsBlacklist=<directory name>` (optional, default `blacklist`): Name of the base blacklist directory in the dedup file system, resolved against root.
-* `deleteCopies=true` (optional, default false): If true, mark deleted all blacklisted occurrences except for the original entries in the `dfsBlacklist` folder.
+* `deleteCopies=true` (optional, default false): If true, mark deleted all blacklisted occurrences except for the original entries in the `dfsBlacklist` directory.

 After running the `blacklist` utility, as long as you do not store new files in the dedup file system you can still restore previous file system states by restoring the database from backups.
 Once new files are stored, restoring a database backup from before the blacklisting process will result in partial data corruption.